build-on-aws/content/livestreams/build-on-weekly/2022-08-11/index.md

 https://www.youtube.com/watch?v=558ycpVpclA

 Today we will be talking about a few things, you all should know about:

 1. Containers and the reason we use them.
 2. Hybrid environments.
 3. Darko’s Macbook ECS cluster

-### Containers:
+### Containers

 Just a quick word this.
 Containers, or more precisely Containerization is application-level virtualization.
 The reason for this is so that software can be packaged up in these containers and run in isolated “user spaces” called containers!